- Compresses and decompresses raster maps.

 <compressed_no> (method 0: NONE).
 Data type: <CELL>

-Applying ZLIB compression to a copy of the uncompressed map:
+Applying ZLIB compression to a copy of the uncompressed map from above:

 # compression of map using ZLIB compression

 export GRASS_COMPRESSOR=ZLIB # ZLIB

 <compressed_ZLIB> is compressed (method 2: ZLIB).
 Data type: <CELL>